semgrep/semgrep-docs/docs/troubleshooting/semgrep-ci.md

     ```
     SEMGREP_REPO_NAME=vulncorp/juice-shop semgrep ci
     ```
-    By setting `SEMGREP_REPO_NAME`, Semgrep fetches rules and any other configurations specific to your CI environment, enabling you to reproduce your environment locally.
+    When running `semgrep ci`, Semgrep fetches rules and any other configurations specific to your CI environment.
+Setting `SEMGREP_REPO_NAME` is optional, but ensures that:

+     * Results will be sent to the same project in Semgrep Cloud Platform
+     * Any project-specific configurations, such as file ignores, are also respected.

 ## Troubleshooting GitHub